ngetichchelah/Capstone1/README.md

 ## 🔄 How It Works

-* Admin enters hiker details (name, contact, hike, payment).
+* User enters hiker details (name, contact, hike, payment).
 * Upon submission:

   * Data is stored in a CSV file.